alejandrobarranco01/Note-App/README.md

 ## Overview

 Note-App is a demonstration of basic REST API functionality using React, Tailwind CSS, Express, and MongoDB.
+TypeScript is used for type safety throughout the application.
 It consists of two main folders: "frontend" for the React frontend and "server" for the Express backend.

 ### Frontend (frontend)

-The frontend folder contains the React application for the Note-App.

-- **Dependencies:**
-  - axios: For making HTTP requests.
-  - postcss-cli: Command-line tool for processing CSS with PostCSS.
-  - react: JavaScript library for building user interfaces.
-  - react-dom: Entry point to the DOM and server renderers for React.
-- **DevDependencies:**
-  - @types/react: TypeScript type definitions for React.
-  - @types/react-dom: TypeScript type definitions for React DOM.
-  - @typescript-eslint/eslint-plugin: TypeScript specific linting rules for ESLint.
-  - @typescript-eslint/parser: TypeScript parser for ESLint.
-  - @vitejs/plugin-react: Vite plugin for React support.
-  - autoprefixer: PostCSS plugin to parse CSS and add vendor prefixes.
-  - eslint: JavaScript and TypeScript code quality tool.
-  - eslint-config-prettier: Turns off all rules that are unnecessary or might conflict with Prettier.
-  - eslint-plugin-prettier: Runs Prettier as an ESLint rule.
-  - eslint-plugin-react-hooks: ESLint plugin for React hooks.
-  - eslint-plugin-react-refresh: ESLint plugin for React Refresh.
-  - postcss: Tool for transforming CSS with JavaScript plugins.
-  - prettier: Opinionated code formatter.
-  - tailwindcss: Utility-first CSS framework for rapid UI development.
-  - typescript: TypeScript language server.
+The frontend directory contains the React application for Note-App.
+It utilizes React for building user interfaces and TypeScript for type safety.
+Development tools such as ESLint and Prettier ensure code quality and consistency.
+Tailwind CSS is used for styling, and axios handles HTTP requests for communication with the backend.
+Vite is employed as the build tool.

 ### Backend (server)

-The server folder contains the Express backend for the Note-App.

-- **Dependencies:**
-  - cors: Middleware for enabling Cross-Origin Resource Sharing (CORS).
-  - express: Web framework for Node.js.
-  - mongoose: MongoDB object modeling tool designed to work in an asynchronous environment.
-- **DevDependencies:**
-  - @types/cors: TypeScript type definitions for CORS.
-  - @types/express: TypeScript type definitions for Express.
-  - @types/mongoose: TypeScript type definitions for Mongoose.
-  - @types/node: TypeScript type definitions for Node.js.
-  - eslint: JavaScript and TypeScript code quality tool.
-  - eslint-config-prettier: Turns off all rules that are unnecessary or might conflict with Prettier.
-  - eslint-plugin-prettier: Runs Prettier as an ESLint rule.
-  - prettier: Opinionated code formatter.
-  - ts-node-dev: TypeScript execution and development tool that restarts when files are modified.
+The server directory houses the Express backend for Note-App.
+It leverages Express, a web framework for Node.js, and Mongoose for MongoDB object modeling.
+TypeScript definitions enhance type safety, while ESLint and Prettier maintain code quality.
+CORS middleware enables Cross-Origin Resource Sharing, facilitating frontend-backend communication.
+Additionally, ts-node-dev enables efficient TypeScript execution and development.

 ## Sample Functionality